 - In general, the headworks equipment appeared to be in fair to good condition and functioning normally.
-Five bar screens have now been replaced; start up for bar screen no. 2 has been completed. - Transformers 9 and 10 were replaced and remain operational. - Four of the five grit removal structures are constructed and awaiting installation of

-- equipment.
-The fifth grit removal structure (for Module A) is under construction. - The aeration basin influent pipes from the grit removal structure to Module A are under construction.
-Venturi meters remain on schedule for replacement in an upcoming, separate facility resilience improvements project (NRWWTP Facility Improvements - Biological). - Structure appeared to be in good overall condition, but recommend implementing an annual inspection of the headworks by a qualified structural professional on a routine basis.
+All five bar screens were replaced as of 2021.
+As previously noted, the headworks structure should undergo routine inspections for concrete degradation and subsequent repair. - Transformers 9 and 10 were replaced and remain operational. - Four of the five grit removal structures are constructed and awaiting installation of equipment.
+The fifth grit removal structure (for Module A) remains under construction. - The aeration basin influent pipes from the grit removal structure to Module A have completed construction.
+Module A completed conversion of the module from mechanical mixers to diffused air in February 2023.
+Venturi meters remain on schedule for replacement in an upcoming, separate facility resilience improvements project (NRWWTP Facility Improvements Biological). - At the time of the inspection, flow gates repair is currently ongoing. - We still recommend implementing an annual inspection of the headworks by a qualified structural professional should be performed on a routine basis.